Rolls-Royce Griffon: Non-aircraft usage

 The 1980 Miss Budweiser Unlimited Hydroplane dominated the race circuit with a Rolls-Royce Griffon engine.
 It was the last of the competitive piston-engined boats, before turboshaft powerplants took over.

 In modern-day tractor pulling, Griffon engines are also in use, a single or double, rated each at 3,500 hp (2,600 kW).

 Survivors

 The Griffon engine continues to be used in restored Fireflies and later mark Spitfires worldwide.
 The Royal Air Force Battle of Britain Memorial Flight is a notable current operator of the Griffon.

 The sole remaining technically airworthy Avro Shackleton is based at the Air Force Base Ysterplaat.
-However, at least one further airframe is in running condition at the Gatwick Aviation Museum and another is in running, taxiing condition at Coventry Airport, intended to be flown in a short time.
+However, at least one further airframe is in running condition at the Gatwick Aviation Museum and another is being reassembled to ground running condition at Yorkshire Air Museum.

 Engines on display

 Preserved Griffon engines are on public display at the: